kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 The first part of the token is the `token-id`.
 The second part is the `token-secret`.
 By having a token identifier, we make it easier to specify *which* token you are talking about without sending the token itself in the clear.

 This new type of token is different from the current CSV token authenticator that is currently part of Kubernetes.
 The CSV token authenticator requires an update on disk and a restart of the API server to update/delete tokens.
 As we prove out this token mechanism we may wish to deprecate and eventually remove that mechanism.

+The `token-id` must be 6 characters and the `token-secret` must be 16 characters.
+They must be lower case ASCII letters and numbers.
+Specifically it must match the regular expression: `[a-z0-9]{6}\.[a-z0-9]{16}`.
+There is no strong reasoning behind this beyond the history of how this has been implemented in alpha versions.

 #### NEW: Bootstrap Token Secrets